Jakob Breum: Go Ahead Eagles

 In June 2023, Breum joined Dutch Eredivisie club Go Ahead Eagles, signing a four-year contract until 2027.
 He scored his first goal for the club on 4 February 2024, coming off the bench in a 2–0 victory over Vitesse.
 The following month, he netted the winner in a 1–0 home defeat of RKC Waalwijk.

 In the 2024–25 season, Breum was used primarily as an attacking midfielder after earlier appearances on the wing.
 On 10 January 2025, he scored a hat-trick in a 3–0 away win at Fortuna Sittard.
 He was named the Johan Cruyff Talent of the Month for February 2025.
 Later that month he sustained a foot fracture in a match against Ajax, ruling him out for an extended period.
 He finished the campaign with 26 league appearances, 10 goals and five assists, and 31 appearances and 11 goals in all competitions.

+Saint-Étienne

+On 3 July 2026, Breum signed a four-year contract with Saint-Étienne in France.